ericdrowell/Canteen/README.md

 * All drawing instructions are recorded as a stack data structure, including method calls and attribute changes
 * Developers can access the stack via context.stack(), context.json(), or context.hash()
-* Filters can be applied to the stack for testing purposes, including a strict vs. loose mode, and instruction ranges
+* Filters can be applied to the stack result, including a strict vs. loose mode, and instruction ranges

 ## Examples